chenyukang/obweb/README.md

 1. The UI is designed to be more suitable for a mobile device.
 On PC/Mac, the Obsidian native application is more convenient than Web Applications.

-2. We won't do complicated edit on mobile end, in most scenarios, we create simple note and memos in daily life, but we can use `link` in Obsidian to build connections between notes.
+2. We won't do complicated editing operations on the mobile end, in most scenarios, we create simple note and memos in daily life, but we can use `link` in Obsidian to build connections between notes.

 3. Keep everything simple, plain Markdown is preferable.
 Git as database and no other deps.